Sheep and Wolves: Development

 Wizart Animation began working on the Sheep and Wolves ever since 2012.
 The film was Wizart's first original story.
 The film became a joint venture between Wizart and CTB Film Company.
 Sergey Selyanov of CTB Film Company, took part in producing the film.
 The film was the directorial debut of Andrey Galat and Maksim Volkov.
-American scriptwriter Neil Landau (Don’t Tell Mom the Babysitter’s Dead, Tad, the Lost Explorer) joined the script-writing team that included "Sugar, 1 kg" (Yolki) as well as Maksim Sveshnikov (Dobrynya and The Dragon, The Snow Queen) who adapted the classic story of a wolf in sheep's clothing theme into a full-fledged comedy film.
+American scriptwriter Neil Landau (Don't Tell Mom the Babysitter's Dead, Tad, The Lost Explorer) joined the script-writing team that included the group Sakhar 1 kg ("Sugar, 1 kg", Yolki) as well as Maksim Sveshnikov (Dobrynya and The Dragon, The Snow Queen) who adapted the classic story of a wolf in sheep's clothing theme into a full-fledged comedy film.

 The writers presented an innovative new approach when drawing inspiration from the source material.
-This time they presented the big bad wolf as a protagonist.
+This time they presented the Big Bad Wolf as a protagonist.
 The writers noted wolves and sheep are irreconcilable enemies.
 They presented how warring factions must find common ground with each other evoking another theme of friendship especially described between the characters interactions of Bianca and Lyra.
 The peaceful sheep society resembles a civilization similar to the Roman civilization.
 The society suddenly finds themselves confronting a barbaric wolf clan.
 The idea is similar to the plot in the Franco-Belgian comic book series Asterix.

 The script played with philosophical arguments such as sanctity of life.
 The speeches of the wolf leader characters of the wolf pack parallel the rhetoric of politicians in human history that aligns with modern realities.
 The film portrayed the character Magra as a wise leader of the wolf pack who defends the laws of his ancestors and teaches other wolves to live in harmony with nature: "We do not hunt for sport.
 We catch only what we need to survive.
 Every life is sacred.
 A leader that doesn't respect the laws of our ancestors will bring death to the pack."
 The inviolability of life, "only taking as much food as they need to eat and never killing for the sake of killing alone" is explored by the character Ragear who is portrayed in the film as the new successor of the wolf pack who wants to hunt the sheep with a laissez-faire mentality making the sacrosanct laws of the character Magra and the ancestors void.
 The film will present Grey, the main character among this struggle, who is portrayed as a second in command intended on persuading the wolf clan to follow the principles of democracy.